CMU-Heinz-95702/lab6-rmi-programming/README.md

 client side lookup on the registry.

-This is a very simple Java RMI application that illustrates the use of interfaces and the RMIC tool.
+This is a very simple Java RMI application that illustrates the use of interfaces and the rmic tool.
 Note that it is designed to work from the command prompt.
 If you are working on a Windows PC, you will need to have the java bin directory in your path variable.